 Infectious disease-related work:

 Our internationally recognized researchers and their teams are investigating areas central to microbiology, both fundamental and applied.
-Diverse techniques spanning genetics, molecular biology and biochemistry are used to understand the environmental role of microbes, host-microbe interactions that underpin both beneficial and disease processes in plants and animals, and to develop new biotechnologies.
+Diverse techniques spanning genetics, molecular biology and biochemistry are used to understand the environmental role of microbes, including viruses, host-microbe interactions that underpin both beneficial and disease processes in plants and animals, and to develop new biotechnologies.

 Infectious disease-related work: